kubernetes-sigs/aws-ebs-csi-driver/docs/README.md

 | kubernetes.io/cluster/X| owned                     | kubernetes.io/cluster/aws-cluster-id-1 = owned                      | add to all volumes and snapshots if k8s-tag-cluster-id argument is set to X.|
 | extra-key              | extra-value               | extra-key = extra-value                                             | add to all volumes and snapshots if extraTags argument is set|

+The CSI driver also supports passing tags through `StorageClass.parameters`.
+For more information, please refer to the [tagging doc](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/blob/master/docs/TAGGING.md).

 ## Driver Options
 There are couple driver options that can be passed as arguments when starting driver container.